superfliege/azure-docs.de-de/articles/app-service/app-service-web-tutorial-custom-ssl.md

 ## <a name="bind-your-ssl-certificate"></a>Binden Ihres SSL-Zertifikats

-Sie können das SSL-Zertifikat in Ihrer Web-App hochladen.
+Sie können das SSL-Zertifikat in Ihre App hochladen.

 ### <a name="merge-intermediate-certificates"></a>Zusammenführen von Zwischenzertifikaten